 Also in 2006, Anna spent four months in Mali immersing herself in a completely different culture and working with villagers on community projects.
 Tandana supported its first community project in Mali in 2007: creating a school garden in the village of Kori-Maounde.
 In 2008, Tandana assisted with restoring a well in the village of Kansongho.
 This project was important because it solidified Tandana's relationship with the residents of Kansongho, which now serves as Tandana's center of operations in Mali.

-Since supporting those initial projects in Ecuador and Mali, Tandana has slowly extended its relationships in neighboring communities in both countries, with those who observed first-hand the benefits of such a partnership.
-Tandana now works in the majority of the communities of Quichinche Parish, Ecuador, as well as a few communities outside the parish.
-In Mali, Tandana has partnered with approximately 10 villages in Wadouba Township, and several outside the Township, in addition to women in 30 communities who are served by Tandana's literacy program.
+Since supporting those initial projects in Ecuador and Mali, Tandana has slowly extended its relationships to neighboring communities in both countries, with residents who have observed first-hand the benefits of such a partnership.
+Tandana now works in the majority of the communities of Quichinche Parish, Ecuador.
+In Mali, Tandana has partnered with many communities in Wadouba, Ondogou, and Segue-Ire Townships.

 Tandana's volunteer programs have also grown since the foundation's beginnings.
-Between 2006 and 2014, Tandana led 75 volunteer programs in Mali and Ecuador.
-In 2014 alone, it hosted 15 distinct volunteer groups, with 237 participants from 18 different states and 1 Canadian province.
-Anna and the Tandana team have learned from each experience and have found sustainable ways to improve and expand.
+Each year, Tandana hosts approximately 15 volunteer groups, providing unique learning experiences to over 200 participants.
+Anna and the Tandana team have learned from each experience and found sustainable ways to improve and expand.

 Shifting from Projects to Initiatives

-Tandana's early community collaborations had a definite focus on construction.
-Building projects represented concrete, easily identifiable community needs, and when complete, they were tangible signs of community progress.
-Moreover, infrastructure projects are labor intensive, so the volunteer groups that Tandana brought to these communities could contribute in a necessary and meaningful way.
-Tandana still supports infrastructure improvement--the needs still exist--but as our relationships have grown over the years, so has Tandana's capacity to support more complex community goals.
+Tandana's early community collaborations tended to focus on construction.
+Building projects represented concrete, easily identifiable community goals, and when complete, they were tangible signs of community success.
+Moreover, infrastructure projects are labor intensive, so the volunteer groups that Tandana brought to these communities could contribute in a way that gave them opportunities to work alongside and learn from their local counterparts.
+Tandana still supports infrastructure improvement--the needs still exist--but as our relationships have grown over the years, so has Tandana's capacity to support achievement of more complex community goals.
 Now, community initiatives fall into the broad categories of not only infrastructure, but also food security, water resources, education, environmental conservation, health, and income generation.
-Tandana aims to involve volunteer groups in these initiatives whenever possible.

 Tandana's scholarship program began in 2007 in the communities of Quinchinche Parish with the goal to help students to continue their secondary studies and improve their quality of life.

-In the early days, Vicente Pazmiño (the current Logistics Manager) would visit schools and speak with the Directors, who would identify excellent students with economic limitations.
+In the early days, Vicente Pazmiņo (the current Logistics Manager) would visit schools and speak with the Directors, who would identify excellent students with economic limitations.
 If they met all the criteria, Don Vicente would make sure that the students received the uniforms, materials, and transportation funds they needed; he would also make sure they took good care of their school things and kept up their grades.
-Tandana soon offered summer vacation courses taught by volunteers to give extra help in English and math to scholarship recipients and other interested students.
+Responding to the need students expressed for extra help in subjects such as English and math, Tandana soon offered summer vacation courses taught by volunteers to give an extra boost to scholarship recipients and other interested students.

 In 2011, Tandana's scholarship program expanded to support university students.
-These students had a vision to “be a professional and help their families.”
-In exchange for Tandana's support, university scholarship recipients would complete a set number of community service hours so they could use their new knowledge to help their communities.
+These students have a vision to be a professional and help their families.
+In exchange for Tandana's support, university scholarship recipients complete a set number of community service hours, using their new knowledge to help their communities.

 Growing an Organization

 To meet the growing needs of supporting our relationships, initiatives, and programs, Tandana itself has had to grow as an organization.
 In 2004, Tandana's board consisted of three members.
-Today the board has 13 trustees with active committees, including Development, Human Relations, Finances, and even one to plan Tandana's 10th Anniversary activities.
+Today the board has 12 trustees with active committees, including Development, Human Resources, and Finance.
 Along with its Board of Trustees, Tandana receives feedback from its Advisory Council, which consists of three committees that give guidance on programs, medical direction, and risk management.
 Three to four Tandana volunteers and former staff members sit on each committee.

 The staff is growing too.
 Administrative and program personnel span the globe, with some in the US, Haiti, and of course in Ecuador and Mali.
-Full-time positions now include a US-based Operations Director and an Ecuador Program Manager as well as full time staff in Mali, who help manage the myriad organizational details as well as directing the expanding part-time local staff who are vital to the professional quality of Tandana's work.
+Full-time positions now include a US-based Operations Director and an Ecuador Program Manager as well as a Local Supervisor in Mali, who help manage the myriad organizational details as well as directing the expanding part-time local staff who are vital to the professional quality of Tandana's work.